02 Jun How your emotions are connected to physical pain?

 Hence building self-awareness is often key to keep a check on emotions.
 Listen to this amazing video on “How the state of our mind helps cure diseases?”

 Lifestyle changes, like food consumed, plays a big role in how we feel through the day.
 Regular meditation can consciously help in modifying mental make-up to counter over-ambitiousness nature, being hyper-responsible, perfectionist or competitive in every hour of life.
 Feel lighter in your mind by building the crowning virtue of Forgiveness.
-As simple as it sounds, but usually “Rest”, is not just a panacea for all types of aches but also is therapeutic for the mind.
+As simple as it sounds, but usually “Rest” or a simple Prayer, is not just a panacea for all types of aches but also is therapeutic for the mind.